reneetheunissen/fraud_detection/README.md

 ## Use
 This code can be used to simulate selection bias and observe the effects over time.

+Download the data from https://www.kaggle.com/datasets/kartik2112/fraud-detection and save the `fraudTrain.csv` and `fraudTest.csv` in the fraud_detection folder.
+Hence, on the same level as this ReadMe.
+Now the code can be run.

 The `fraud detector` can be used for single predictions, while the `transactions over time` can be used to see the transactions over time.